sdaraqshan/zemoso_labs/Linux/Commands.md

 ## cut -d, -f1

     The cut command is a command-line utility for cutting sections from each line of a file.
 It writes the result to the standard output.
     It's worth noting that it does not modify the file, but only works on a copy of the content.
--d option means that the default delimiter is the tab character. returns back the 1st field(-f1).
+-d option means that the default delimiter is the tab character. here delimiter is , returns back the 1st field(-f1).

 ![Screenshot from 2022-03-24 21-08-53](https://user-images.githubusercontent.com/59451084/159955196-c9edd695-4d99-44fd-a2c4-04b682c64d22.png)